RitikRawat721/practice_repo/Readme.md

   * commit takes a snapshot of the updates (like you make a save file in a game) [this is like a save file which you can load back to or track everthing done until this commit]

+### TO Upload upated commited files in..  remote repository (online) like in gitHub (making the project live)
+  * YOU NEED SSH key first
+  Step 1 >  -t rsa -b 4096 -C "YourEmail@gmail.com" in cmd or terminal
+  Step 2 >  Enter file in which to save the key (C:\Users\91799/.ssh/id_rsa): "NameOfthefile" where you password will be saved(leave it empty)
+  Step 3 >  It will give you the location where you can find the file Step 4 >  Private key is yours and yours only and public which is used to share with the other members of the project

+## git push [origin] [master]